hemashushu/xiaoxuan-core-assembly/docs/expressions.md

 `recur (value0, value1, ...)`

-Recur to the nearest 'for', this expression never return.
+Recur to the nearest `for` expression , this expression never return.

 Variants: